davidcole1340/ext-php-rs/guide/src/macros/impl.md

 The `#[defaults]` and `#[optional]` attributes operate the same as the equivalent function attribute parameters.

+### Constructors

+By default, if a class does not have a constructor, it is not constructable from PHP.
+It can only be returned from a Rust function to PHP.

+Constructors are Rust methods whick can take any amount of parameters and returns either `Self` or `Result<Self, E>`, where `E: Into<PhpException>`.
+When the error variant of `Result` is encountered, it is thrown as an exception and the class is not constructed.

+Constructors are designated by either naming the method `__construct` or by annotating a method with the `#[constructor]` attribute.
+Note that when using the attribute, the function is not exported to PHP like a regular method.

+Constructors cannot use the visibility or rename attributes listed above.

 ## Constants

 Constants are defined as regular Rust `impl` constants.
 Any type that implements